Can I Qualify For FHA Home Loans With Low Credit Score?

 Update on Employment And Low Credit Score

-- They will also review the overall credit history of the job applicant and will pay more attention in the applicant’s credit history in the past 12 months
+- They will also review the overall credit history of the job applicant and will pay more attention to the applicant’s credit history in the past 12 months

 - Employers will recognize that people go through hard times